My Blood Sugar Numbers Dumbfound Me. Part 1

 I wrote about this in a post entitled, Boost Your Testosterone Naturally.
 Yes, “naturally”, because, indeed, my testosterone numbers were low and I wanted to try boost them through supplementation, extra weight-bearing exercise and ingesting more protein, rather than by some testosterone patch, cream or injections.

-About a month ago, in August, I again got my blood analyzed, but this time I included a very comprehensive cholesterol-oriented test offered by LEF called VAP.
+About a month ago, in August, I again got my blood analyzed, but this time I included a very comprehensive cholesterol-oriented test offered by LEF called NMR LipoProfile Blood Test.
 To say that my results from these tests were eye opening is like saying that Mt.
 Everest is a molehill.

-I’ll have plenty to report about these tests in the future; in fact, this post will begin a series of posts on the subject of knowing your blood numbers, and responding accordingly.
+I’ll have plenty to report about these tests in the future; in fact, this post will be the first of two posts on the subject of knowing your blood numbers, and responding accordingly.
+(Here’s Part 2.)

 Today, I open the series with an exploration of the very first test result shown on the Lab Results printout from LEF, “Glucose, Serum”: